Fluent

 This script will compile your my_udf.c file in to a libudf.so file.
 It will create a new sub-directory named libudf in the current directory (where you run the script).
 Each simulation type (2d, 3ddp, …) will have its own libudf.so file in directories inside the libudf/ sub-dir.

-If you have compiled the UDF on Windows before transferring the files to the CSF, remove any automatically-generated Windows files from the CSF folder (e.g. udf_names.c, ud_io1.h and any existing libudf/ folder.)
+If you compiled the UDF on Windows before transferring the files to the CSF, remove any automatically-generated Windows files from the CSF folder (e.g. udf_names.c, ud_io1.h and any existing libudf/ folder.)
 These files will cause the compilation on the CSF to fail.
-You should only have the source files you wrote (e.g., my_udf.c) in your CSF directory.
+You should have only the source files you wrote (e.g., my_udf.c) in your CSF directory.
 All of the necessary files will then be generated by fluent when you compile the UDF on the CSF.

 Running Fluent in Parallel in batch

-Fluent is SGE-aware, so there is no need to write a SGE submission script.
-You can run fluent on the login node and it will submit a job to the batch system for you.
-You must tell Fluent that you wish to run your job under SGE and pass the name of the parallel environment and number of cores you would like to use, for example, to run a 16-core job:
+Then we give the equivalent jobscript.
+You can run the fluent command on the login node and it will submit a job to the batch system for you.
+You must tell Fluent that you wish to run your job under SGE and pass the name of the parallel environment and number of cores you would like to use.
+For example, to run a 16-core job:

-fluent 3d -g -t16 -ssh -sge -sgepe smp.pe 16 -i input.jou
+fluent 3d -g -t16 -ssh -sge -sgepe smp.pe 16 -t $NSLOTS -pethernet -mpi=openmpi -i input.jou

 ^ ^ ^ ^